Domain-Specific Multi-Level IR Rewriting for GPU: Evaluation

 In summary, we show that our code transformations yield significant speedups.
-Selecting the optimal unroll factor or finding good fusion choices is not the scope of this work.
-We thus employ empirical tuning to find the best unroll factor and fuse all stencil operators (optimizing larger stencil programs will require a fusion heuristic).
+We attain comparable speedups and bandwidth rectified performance on both the NIVIDA and the AMD system despite their entirely different instruction set architecture and runtime environment, demonstrating the effectiveness of our vendor-independent GPU execution model introduced in~\autoref{sec-gpulow}.
+Selecting the optimal unroll factor or finding good fusion choices for a specific benchmark and target system combination is not the scope of our work.
+Instead, we employ empirical tuning to find the best unroll factor and always fuse all stencil operators (optimizing larger stencil programs will require a fusion heuristic).